Table of contents

 The above-mentioned oils are not soluble in the machining coolant and float to the coolant's top in the coolant sump tanks.
-Tramp oil is this top layer of oil floating on the coolant.
+Tramp oil is the top layer of oil floating on the coolant.

 Tramp oil is not desirable in metalworking coolants.
 This is because it coats the machined components and prevents the coolant from performing its function.

-The tramp oil layer in the sump tank facilitates the growth of anaerobic bacteria in the coolant in the absence of oxygen.
+The tramp oil layer in the sump tank facilitates the growth of anaerobic bacteria in the coolant without oxygen.
 These bacteria produce hydrogen sulfide.
 This gas is the cause of the rotten organic odor often associated with machining coolants with tramp oil.

 A disc centrifuge is a high-speed centrifugal separating machine designed for 3-phase separation.
 The 3 phases in contaminated machining coolant are: